ARTICLE I: NAME

 Section 1.
 Nominating Committee Membership

-The Nominating Committee shall consist of five members including four elected members and the immediate past-president.
+The Nominating Committee shall consist of five members including four elected members and the immediate past-Chair.
 Elections will be via an electronic ballot at the same time and under the same guidelines as other elected positions.

 Section 2.
 Duties of the Nominating Committee